charliegerard/flappy-windows/README.md

 ![Game gif](flappy-demo.gif)

+#### Status:

+I've developed this prototype using Chrome.
+It's currently a bit broken on Firefox. 😢

 ## How to play:

 * Avoid the obstacles by pressing the `space bar` on your keyboard to make Flappy Bird go up.